micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 And I said to you, 'You have come to the mountains of the Amorites, which the Lord our God is giving us.

 ###### 21
-Look, the Lord your God has set the land before you; go up _and_ possess _it,_ as the Lord God of your fathers has spoken to you; do not fear or be discouraged.'
+Look, the Lord your God has set the land before you; go up and possess it, as the Lord God of your fathers has spoken to you; do not fear or be discouraged.'

 ###### 22
 "And every one of you came near to me and said, 'Let us send men before us, and let them search out the land for us, and bring back word to us of the way by which we should go up, and of the cities into which we shall come.'

 ###### 23
-"The plan pleased me well; so I took twelve of your men, one man from _each_ tribe.
+"The plan pleased me well; so I took twelve of your men, one man from each tribe.

 ###### 24
 And they departed and went up into the mountains, and came to the Valley of Eshcol, and spied it out.

 ###### 25
-They also took _some_ of the fruit of the land in their hands and brought _it_ down to us; and they brought back word to us, saying, '_It is_ a good land which the Lord our God is giving us.'
+They also took some of the fruit of the land in their hands and brought it down to us; and they brought back word to us, saying, 'It is a good land which the Lord our God is giving us.'

 ###### 26
 "Nevertheless you would not go up, but rebelled against the command of the Lord your God;